This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-After cooling the soup, transfer it to an airtight container and freeze it for up to 3 months.
-When you’re ready to eat, thaw it in the fridge and reheat using a microwave or stovetop.
+Yes.
+After the soup cools, store it in an airtight container and freeze for up to 3 months.
+Thaw overnight in the fridge and reheat either on the stove or in the microwave.

 Ways To Use Leftover Ingredients